sink2/read-file-path/README.md

 * excludeDir　`Default: []`
 List of directory ignore regexp.
 If 'exclude' is passed, will first ignore 'exclude' regexp and then ignore the 'excludeDir' regexp.
-* excludeDirChild　`Default: false`
-Whether find exclude directory or not.
-true : Will not search the exclude directory.
-false: Will still search the exclude directory.